10 Tips to help you avoid fake anti-virus software scams: Internet ScamBusters #232

 Protect Yourself from Fake Anti-Virus Software

 Still, he was skeptical.
 Using his mouse, he closed the alert

-That was his first -- and last -- mistake!
+That was his first — and last — mistake!

 Welcome to the world of fake anti-virus, anti-spyware programs.

 Despite what happened to our friend, it’s not that common to

 In fact, fake “virus alerts” often mimic ones displayed by

 some pop-ups and phony alerts will say, hoping you’ll download

 Meanwhile, ID thieves will use the fake software to gather your

 Fake Virus Scam Tactics

 In other words, some peddlers of fake anti-virus software

 What to Look For Rogue Spyware

 “alerts” than the software made by reputable companies.

 You may be bombarded with pop-ups, even when you’re not

-High-pressure sales copy will try to convince you to buy RIGHT NOW!
+High-pressure sales copy will try to convince you to buy

 If you’ve been infected, your computer may dramatically slow

 Other signs of infection include: new desktop icons; new

 VMWare, these tips apply to you.
 However, at the time of this

 Fake Anti Virus Prevention Tips